stoplightio/spectral/docs/guides/5-custom-functions.md

 `context.path` contains a resolved property path pointing to a place in the document.

-`context.document` provides access to the document that we attempt to lint.
+`context.document` provides access to the document that Spectral is attempting to lint.
 You may find it useful if you'd like to see which formats were applied to it, or in case you'd like to get its unresolved version.

 `context.documentInventory` provides access to resolved and unresolved documents, the $ref resolution graph, as well as some other advanced properties.
 You shouldn't need it most of the time.